-Take a lesson from Reeves and demonstrate something!
-Find the drama in your business, and feature that in your ads, on YouTube, or wherever you have an audience.
+Take a lesson from Reeves and demonstrate something.
+YouTube is the perfect venue for that.
+Find the drama in your business or product, and feature that in your ads, online videos, or wherever you have an audience.
 Have you ever seen “Does it Blend?”
 That’s a great example of modern demonstration advertising leveraged with social media.

 • Be Relentlessly Repetitive.

 Back in the Mad Men days, ad agencies got paid on commission.
 More “frequency” translated to more revenues.
 (In other words, the more times a commercial aired, the more they made, so their media budgets were generous to say the least.)
 They never abandoned a campaign that was working.
 Just because you’re tired of your own message doesn’t mean consumers are.